Joy4orce/Joy4_nova/faq/faq.md

 ## Opensubtitles login issues after v6.2.40.

+Note that you need to use your opensubtitles.com credentials (not your opensubtitle.org one) and input your username (not your email) to login to opensubtitles.com.

 Opensubtitles has announced to all app developers that starting January 2024, XML-RPC will not be supported anymore and that REST-API needs to be used (cf. https://github.com/nova-video-player/aos-AVP/issues/852).

 As a consequence, old opensubtitles.org logins will not be supported anymore and users need to register an account at opensubtitles.com to continue to use the service with nova.